summa-dev/.github/profile/README.md

 ### When

-- [ ] Jan 2023, complete the SMST library
+- [ ] Jan 2023, complete the SMST library (Go and TypeScript
 - [ ] Feb 2023, complete the Proving System library
 - [ ] March 2023, first POC with an Exchange